 Total 60's Strat (as seen in Vintage Guitar Magazine)Staggered AlNiCo 5 Magnets | Formvar Magnet Wire | Cloth Covered Leads | Forbon Bobbins | $298 When Available

-This is my meat and potatoes classic Strat set.
+This is my classic Strat set.
 If you're looking for huge vintage bluesy tones that cut through the mix yet smooth as butter with sweet silky highs these are it.
 They're made to nail the original tones from the vintage Strats we grew up hearing.
 Think of the dripping vintage tone from Hendrix' Hey Joe.
 There's something that was sort of etched into our brains and ears as we've listened to music over the years.
 There's a sound that we attribute to a Stratocaster that tells us, NOW that's a Strat.
 Just like when we hear a REAL Hammond B3 organ through a Leslie.
 We know, "That's the Sound!".
 There's nothing that compares to it.
 There's a sound etched into our brain by recordings that had "The sound".
 When we don't hear it, we wonder why and it seems like something is missing.
 These pickups were made with that in mind.
 I want guitar players and even the un-educated listener to hear them and say, "That's the Sound".

 Here is one of my favorite recordings of these pickups graciously sent in by Tyler Grund: YouTube video